ehwest/mdn_qms/Quality_Manual/README.md

 7.3.2 Design and Development Planning

-For each medical device type or medical device family, we have established and maintained one or more files containing or referencing documents generated to demonstrate conformity to the requirement of ISO 13485 and applicable regulatory requirements.
-The content of the file(s) includes:

 Documented procedures shall be used to control and verify the development of new products to ensure that the specified requirements are met.

-The development process is executed in several phases.
+The **legacy** development process is executed in several phases.

 Each phase has a checkpoint to ensure that all required elements for the specific phase have been properly planned and completed.
 These planning records are maintained.

 * Management reviews each phase to ensure that organizational and technical interfaces, which provide input into the design process, are defined.

 * Necessary information is documented, transmitted, and regularly reviewed.

 Design and development activities are planned the following items are documented:

 * The design and development stages

 * The review(s) needed at each design and development stage

 * The verification, validation, and design transfer activities that are appropriate at each design and development stage

 * The responsibilities and authorities for design and development

 * The methods to ensure traceability of design and development outputs to design and development inputs

 * The resources needed, including necessary competence of personnel

 7.3.3 Design and Development Inputs

 Design input requirements relating to the product are identified, documented, and reviewed for adequacy.
 Design input requirements include:
-The company has established and maintains procedures to control all documentation and data related to the requirements of the applicable regulatory standards, including external documents, such as standard and electronic media.
-These procedures define the controls for:

 * Functional, performance, usability, and safety requirements, according to its intended use

 * Applicable statutory and regulatory requirements and standards

 * Applicable output(s) of risk management

 * As appropriate, information derived from previous similar designs

 * Other requirements essential for design and development of the product and processes

 Design input requirements are reviewed for adequacy and incomplete, ambiguous, or conflicting requirements are resolved.
 Requirements shall be complete, unambiguous, able to be verified or validated, and not in conflict with each other.